Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 These resources are great for any teacher working on improving their students’ ability to compete in the academic world.

-Aside from the vocabulary that students need to compete at an English-speaking university, they also need certain academic skills that they’re not guaranteed to have learned in their home countries.
-Andy Gillette’s website focuses on developing listening, reading, writing and research skills.
+Aside from university-level vocabulary, students also need certain academic skills they’re likely not to have learned in their home countries.

 Informal English

-Maybe the students in your advanced class are less interested in developing their academic skills, and more interested in getting by socially in an English-speaking country.
+Perhaps the students in your advanced class are less interested in developing their academic skills, and more interested in getting by socially in an English-speaking country.

-Besides, adapting socially is difficult if they lack knowledge of English’s fun but challenging range of slang, idioms and phrasal verbs.
-If that’s what your students are after, the following four resources for informal English are your best bet.
+If that’s what your students are after, the following resources for informal English are your best bet.

 3. English Club Slang

-Almost every English teacher has come across English Club’s website at some point in our desperate Googling for activities.
-Make sure to have a look at their page on slang!
-It’s organized alphabetically, as well as by country and by topic, and they provide quizzes and teacher’s notes as a bonus.
+Make sure to have a look at their page on slang.
+It’s organized alphabetically, as well as by country and by topic (i.e., “offensive,” “vulgar” and “taboo”).
+As a bonus, they provide quizzes and teacher’s notes too.

 4. FluentU

 FluentU organizes its videos by difficulty, including two advanced levels.
 You can use the program in the classroom or assign homework for students to watch videos on their own.
-Students will be engaged since they can pick content that they actually care about.
+Students will be engaged since they can pick content they actually care about.

 And you know they won’t get lost in the weeds of advanced vocab since every word in the subtitles can be clicked for an instant definition.
 Students (and teachers) can also create flashcard decks that test students using personalized quizzes.

 So, I generally come across the English-Hilfen site when I’m looking up specific grammar topics, but their page on idioms and informal English is excellent as well.
-With hundreds of idioms and proverbs presented in context, you won’t be running out any time soon.

-UsingEnglish.com is another one of those sites I often wind up on in my rabbit hole searches for activities, and their exhaustive list of idioms is also really useful.
 There’s extra access for paid members, but a large amount are available for free.
-Mostly they’re organized by topic, but they also have lists of idioms by country, if you’re focusing on a specific region.
+Mostly they’re organized by topic, but they also have lists of idioms by country if you’re focusing on a specific region.

-7. Learn English Today’s Phrasal Verbs
+7. Learn English Today (English Phrasal Verbs)

 This alphabetical list of phrasal verbs could keep you busy for months.
-With definitions, examples in context and quizzes available, it could be used to teach a whole course!
+With definitions, examples in context and quizzes available, it could be used to teach a whole course.

 Current Events

-This exercise is incredibly effective, because not only are your advanced students exposed to the authentic English in the articles or broadcasts, but they can identify how coverage of an event is different from their home country’s media coverage.
 If you and your students are located in the USA, a handy resource for finding news magazines at lower prices is Magazine Line.
-Just choose “News & Politics” from the Categories menu, and you’ll see many options for subscriptions to high-profile news magazines with discounts for as much as 81% off.
+Just go to “News & Politics” and you’ll see many options for subscriptions to high-profile news magazines with discounts for as much as 90% off.

-Here are some of the top sources for news by country:
+With that said, here are some of the top sources for news by country:

 8. The New York Times

-The New York Times is one of the USA’s leading newspapers for both national and international coverage.
-You can view a certain number of articles for free every month, but a paid subscription will get you full access and be most convenient for using in a classroom setting.
+You can view a certain number of articles for free every month if you sign up using your email.
+However, a paid subscription will get you full access and be most convenient for a classroom setting.

 9. BBC